Overdamped quasibound states inside a Schwarzschild black hole: Discussion

 Even though our analysis lies purely at the level of classical perturbation theory, there is a plurality of applications regarding quantum effects, semi-classical and eventually quantum gravity in BH interiors \cite{Russo:1993br,Nomura:2014woa}.
-Here we have obtained interior purely imaginary resonances.
+Here, we have obtained interior purely imaginary resonances.
 If appropriate regularity conditions are satisfied by the resonance wavefunctions, those may reflect decay rates or spatial modes relevant to infalling observers, semi-classical stress tensors, or even effective field theory on curved spacetime.
-Of course, these resonances do not couple in any physical way to the exterior and resulting observables but they might influence internal wave dynamics and late-time tails \cite{Iliesiu:2021ari}, how semi-classical fields diverge or remain finite near the singularity and possible holographic duals or quantum-gravity boundary conditions \cite{Anegawa:2025tio}.
-Thus, these resonances are meaningful in BH interior physics, especially if we consider how fields behave near the singularity or how quantum corrections might modify it.
-One might speculate that they could be useful for approaches like firewalls \cite{Kaplan:2018dqx}, and regular BHs \cite{Carballo-Rubio:2018pmi,Lan:2023cvz,Bueno:2024eig} that lack a central singularity.
+Of course, these resonances do not couple in any physical way to the exterior, and resulting observables, but they might influence internal wave dynamics and late-time tails \cite{Iliesiu:2021ari}, how semi-classical fields diverge or remain finite near the singularity and possible holographic duals or quantum-gravity boundary conditions \cite{Anegawa:2025tio}.
+Thus, these resonances are physically meaningful in BH interior physics, especially if we consider how fields behave near the singularity or how quantum corrections might modify it.

 To further elaborate, we may utilize interior resonances, such as those found here, in order to study the expectation value $\langle T_{\mu\nu}\rangle$ of the quantum stress-energy tensor in a classical spacetime background.
 The behavior of fields near the singularity controls whether $\langle T_{\mu\nu}\rangle$ becomes divergent or can be regularized \cite{Alesci:2019pbs}.
 Unlike full quantum gravity, the study of wave equations in BH interiors is analytically and numerically accessible.
 Interior resonances give a concrete playground for testing ideas like singularity resolution \cite{Modesto:2006mx} and quantum chaos \cite{Addazi:2015gna,Maldacena:2015waa,Turiaci:2016cvo,Perlmutter:2016pkf}.
 If discrete interior modes dominate the structure of the field near the singularity, they may effectively ``organize'' or ``tame'' that divergence \cite{Modesto:2004xx,Boehmer:2008fz,Gambini:2013ooa}.
 This is completely analogous to how bound states determine spectral properties in quantum mechanics.